 The online multiplayer features 4 modes: Conquest, Deathmatch, Hero Deathmatch and Capture the Ring.
 There are also split screen and online co-op modes available for the campaigns.
 The online portion allows for up to 16 players per multiplayer mode.
 The online modes are conquest, team deathmatch, hero deathmatch, and Capture the Ring, a take on capture the flag where both teams fight over the One Ring.

 Other Game modes that have been talked about are Ringbearer and Stronghold.
 In Ringbearer, one player plays as a Frodo and the remaining players as Nazgul.
 Frodo must stay alive and evade the Nazgul as long as possible.
 The Nazgul that kills Frodo becomes the new Frodo.
 Stronghold is similar to Star Wars: Battlefront's Galactic Conquest mode.
-Both modes do not appear in the shipping game and are likely to be released as DLC.
+Neither mode made it into the full game.
 Players are allowed to control large creatures like Trolls for Saurons forces and Ents for the Free Peoples.

 Like Star Wars: Battlefront II before it, Conquest features powerful hero characters for both the good and evil sides of the conflict.
 Fan favorites such as Aragorn, Legolas and Gimli are included, as well as powerful evil hero characters such as the Balrog, Saruman and Sauron himself.
 The various heroes are essentially a more powerful version of one of the existing classes, for example, Aragorn is an upgraded Warrior and Frodo behaves like a Scout.

 Good Hero Characters: